mrkcor/redhouse/README.md

 browser as a trusted root certificate you will not get warnings for the certificates generated for the sites that you specified in redhouse.yaml.

-MariaDB and PostgreSQL are installed, any databases mentioned in the 'databases' section of the redhouse.yaml file will be created for you in both of those.
-The database username is 'redhouse' and the password is 'overyonder'.
-For both you will need to connect to host 127.0.0.1 on the vagrant instance.
+MariaDB 10.4 and PostgreSQL 12 are installed, any databases mentioned in the 'databases' section of the redhouse.yaml file will be created for you in both of those.

+To connect to PostgreSQL no password is needed as long as you are connecting through the unix socket or localhost.
+The roles 'vagrant', 'redhouse' and 'root' exist for you to connect through.

+To connect to MariaDB you need to use the username 'redhouse' and the password 'overyonder'.

 ## Running Rails projects